 Of the devotee who experiences God as Personal, and the yogi who experiences God as Impersonal, both know Yoga and reach God.
 The only real difference is how.

 Do you think that samadhi, or meditation for that matter, requires that you sit a certain way?
 If you do, these masters would not agree with you.
 Kripalu is dancing.
 Anandamayi Ma has risen in ecstasy.
 Shri Ramakrishna is in blissful bhava-samadhi with a devotee supporting him to avoid another fall.
 These saints are beyond caring what we think.

 One usually thinks of samadhi as the final frontier of Yoga, but it is really a part of the process of purifying and clearing the mind, though in advanced stages, it is certainly very fulfilling.

 - Samādhi समाधि – sama (the same) + adhi (as above)

 Also, the idea that samadhi only occurs when the mind is not moving is incorrect.
 The mind may be moving or not.
 As to the nature of its movements, the next common error would be that such movement would have to be sattvic (smooth-flowing and peaceful).
 But this is also incorrect.
 It is the uniformity that is the key (samadhi means ‘sameness’).
 The state of mental activity will depend on the nature of the purification.
 In the highest samadhi (nirbija) one surpasses this process.

 Namaste (I bow to the divine one you really are),

-Mindful Life Natural Meditation is spontaneous and non-forceful.
-It will take you on the most amazing journey you will ever experience.
+Spontaneous, surrender meditation.
+Take the most amazing journey you will ever experience.
 Explore shaktipat kundalini yoga meditation in three forms.